 Changes in funding priorities by the federal and state governments, such as support for Federally Qualified Health Centers or charter schools and in affordable housing, could have an adverse effect on the sectors where we provide financing.
 This could hinder our ability to make loans or affect the ability of our borrowers to make loan payments.
-In addition, future changes in federal or state laws, rules, or regulations governing the sale of securities by religious, charitable, or other nonprofit organizations may make it more difficult for Capital Impact to offer the Notes.
+In addition, future changes in federal or state laws, rules, or regulations governing the sale of securities by religious, charitable, or other nonprofit organizations may make it more difficult for

+Capital Impact to offer the Notes.
 Such an occurrence could result in a decrease in the amount of the Notes sold by Capital Impact, which could potentially affect Capital Impact's operations and its ability to meet its obligations to noteholders.

-Failure to meet Capital Impact's existing debt obligations on any debt agreement could result in a crossdefault under other debt agreements, which could adversely affect our business, operations and financial condition.
+Failure of Capital Impact or CDC to meet existing debt obligations on any debt agreement could result in a cross-default under other debt agreements, which could adversely affect our business, operations and financial condition.

-Capital Impact's existing debt is (and any future debt likely will be) structured through debt agreements, many of which contain (or will contain) provisions for financial covenants that Capital Impact must maintain in order to avoid an event of default.
-If Capital Impact were to fail to maintain a financial covenant in any of the debt agreements, it would trigger an event of default in not only that particular debt agreement, but also in all other debt agreements that contain a cross-default mechanism.
-If Capital Impact defaults on its debt agreements, it would negatively impact Capital Impact's financials and ability to pay interest and principal under the Notes when due.
+Capital Impact's and CDC's existing debt is (and any future debt likely will be) structured through debt agreements, many of which contain (or will contain) provisions for financial covenants that Capital Impact and CDC must maintain in order to avoid an event of default.
+If Capital Impact or CDC were to fail to maintain a financial covenant in any of the debt agreements, it would trigger an event of default in not only that particular debt agreement, but also in all other debt agreements that contain a cross-default mechanism.
+If Capital Impact defaults on its debt agreements or CDC defaults on its debt agreements, in light of Capital Impact's guarantee of CDC indebtedness, it would negatively impact Capital Impact's financials and ability to pay interest and principal under the Notes when due.